The Woman Behind The Disability.

 Decreased or loss of Mobility is physical in nature and includes injury to the upper and lower limb.
 Poor and loss of co-ordination of various body parts.
 Impairment disability can be congenital or acquired with the age due to Musculoskeletal disease, or injury.

-whereas in incomplete spinal injury, the ability to function is not completely lost.
-Family members, Doctors in some cases, Peers have a difficult time coping with incomplete spinal cord injury.
+Arthritis, (Degenerative Joint disease) As degeneration progresses it becomes a lot more debilitating movement and joint stiffness, narrowing of spinal cord becomes an issue, necessitating the use of a sleep apnea machine.
+As a Woman having to deal with the effects is very emotional.
+The emotional stress leads to more pain it's cyclical.
+Stress brings on pain, and the pain brings loss of ability as well as more stress.
+Whereas in incomplete spinal injury, the ability to function is not completely lost.
+Family members, Doctors in some cases, peers have a difficult time coping with incomplete spinal cord injury.
 The Individual may not look sick, or incapable, however, there are physical limitations.

 Deafness/ Loss of Hearing also attributable to Disease, Injury or Birth defects.
 The Deaf has a community and support system all their own.
 Of all the Disabilities, the People affected may be some of the most well-adjusted, and in most cases are accepting of their conditions; that is if they are born Deaf.
 A newly Deaf Individual, will experience depression and mourn the loss of their ability to hear.
 As with Visual impairment, new technology can restore or ensure that hearing is restored in some cases.
 Keep in mind that not everyone will experience disabling conditions the same way.
 We are individuals with differing Family dynamics, support system, and self-awareness.